nhduong29/fixme/README.md

 `rows` : `Number` the number of rows you want to get from log file

-`blackLists` : `Array` the key words you want to cath on log file eg: ["error","NullPointerException"]
+`blackLists` : `Array` the keyword that you want to cath on log file eg: ["error","NullPointerException"]

+`slackAccessToken` : `XXX` slack bot access token of the selected slack bot on your slack workspace

+`slackChannel` : `Channel name` where the log is treamed to

 ## Log hightlight config
 Edit the file `preset/ivy.json`